nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 ### Adding a Note
 **Format:** `add "<name>" "<content>"`
-<br>Adding a note when in the notes workspace
+<br>Adding a note when in the note workspace
 ```
 [note] >>> add “Remind Cabbin” “Cabbin was here”
 Note has been added!